BergenHCI/bergenhci.github.io/ws/designing_with_ai.md

 - **AI in Design Practice:** Share prototypes, tools, and design ideas.
 Discuss empirical research and anecdotal experiences with AI-based tools in UX design practice.
 - **Beyond Design:** Contributions from fields like writing, music composition, video editing, and illustrating are welcome, reflecting on how AI-based tools are shaping creative processes across domains.
 - **Declarative Design:** We will introduce our AI tool, LLMUX, which employs GPT-4 to translate user descriptions into design artefacts.
-The tool embodies our concept of "declarative design," where designers dictate goals and AI crafts the solutions, marking a shift from direct creation to a more editorial or directorial role of a designer.
+The tool embodies our concept of *declarative design*, where designers dictate goals and AI crafts the solutions, marking a shift from direct creation to a more editorial or directorial role of a designer.

 ## Engagement Opportunities